York13Pud/python-fast-api/notes.md

 }
 ```

-## Enumerate Function.
+## Enumerate Function

 Enumerate reads the list and produces a sequence number for each dictionary / entry in the list with the first number starting at 0.

 For example, the below will take a list called my_posts, along with an id parameter / argument, enumerate it and if the id matches one of the dictionary id's, it will return the index number.